MickiusMousius/Rolio46Keyboard/Chassis/README.md

 ## MJF

-Contains designs for MJF, SLS or SLA chassis.
+Contains designs for MJF, SLS or SLA manufacturing of chassis.

 All three manufacturing methods should produce better cosmetic results than FDM.

 MJF is more expensive than SLA but should also produce a more durable result.

+In practical terms SLS and MJF should be roughly equivalent when using similar materials.

 ## CNC